Azure/azurehpc-health-checks/README.md

 - [Azure HPC Images](https://github.com/Azure/azhpc-images)

 ## Distributed NHC
-AzureHPC Node Health Check also comes bundled with a distributed version of NHC.
-This version of NHC is designed to run on a cluster of machines and report back to a central location.
+AzureHPC Node Health Checks also comes bundled with a distributed version of NHC, which is designed to run on a cluster of machines and report back to a central location.
 This is useful for running health checks on a large cluster with dozens or hundreds of nodes.

 See [Distributed NHC](./distributed-nhc/README.md) for more information.